morinlab/lymphopedia/papers/reichelFlowSortingExome2015a.md

 sankey-beta
 This study, New Tier 1, 11
 New Tier 1, PMBL Tier 1, 11
-This study, PMBL Tier 2, 18
 This study, New Tier 2, 18
 New Tier 2, PMBL Tier 2, 18
-Other studies, PMBL Tier 1, 76
+Other studies, PMBL Tier 1, 65
-Other studies, PMBL Tier 2, 82
+Other studies, PMBL Tier 2, 64
 ```